KRFOSS/kali-docs/arm/raspberry-pi-3/index.md

 To install a pre-built image of the standard build of Kali Linux on your Raspberry Pi 3, follow these instructions:

-1. Get a fast microSD card or eMMC with at least 16GB capacity.
+1. Get a fast microSD card with at least 16GB capacity.
 Class 10 cards are highly recommended.
 2. Download _and validate_ our preferred `Kali Raspberry Pi 3` image from the [downloads](https://www.offensive-security.com/kali-linux-arm-images/) area.
 The process for validating an image is described in more detail on [Downloading Kali Linux](/docs/introduction/download-official-kali-linux-images/).
 3. Use the **[dd](https://packages.debian.org/testing/dd)** utility to image this file to your microSD card (same process as [making a Kali USB](/docs/usb/live-usb-install-with-windows/).

 In our example, we assume the storage device is located at `/dev/sdb`.
 Do _not_ simply copy these value, **change this to the correct drive path**.

 {{% notice info %}}
-This process will wipe out your microSD card or eMMC.
+This process will wipe out your microSD card.
 If you choose the wrong storage device, you may wipe out your computers hard disk.
 {{% /notice %}}

 ```console